vimc/montagu-db/README.md

 The database *data volume* containers are persistent and we'll need to be able to do a few things to these.

-Docker seems to be moving fairly rapidly in terms of data volumes (which we'll be making use of) so I'm going to assume fairly recent docker
+Docker seems to be moving fairly rapidly in terms of data volumes (which we'll be making use of) so I'm going to assume fairly recent docker throughout

+### Containers here

+* schema only
+* synthetic data

 ### Build a new empty data container